-If a child is experiencing learning difficulties, the parent may contact the person listed below to learn about the district's overall general education referral or screening system for support services.
+If a child is experiencing learning difficulties, the parent may contact the campus to learn about the district's overall general education referral or screening system for support services.
 This system links students to a variety of support options, including referral for a special education evaluation.
-Students having difficulty in the regular classroom should be considered for tutorial, compensatory, and other academic or behavior support services that are available to all students including a process based on Response to Intervention (RtI).
-The implementation of RtI has the potential to have a positive impact on the ability of districts to meet the needs of all struggling students.
+Students having difficulty in the regular classroom should be considered for tutorial, compensatory, and other academic or behavior support services that are available to all students including a process based on Multi-Tiered Systems of Support (MTSS).
+The implementation of MTSS has the potential to have a positive impact on the ability of districts to meet the needs of all struggling students.